peterkibuchi/shreddit/README.md

 # Shreddit

-> Modern Fullstack Reddit Clone, built with Next.js & Tailwind and deployed on Vercel.
+> Modern fullstack Reddit clone, built with Next.js & Tailwind and deployed on Vercel.

 ## Table of Contents